-In Erfworld how much the Fate affect the life is an important part of the characterization and a source of drama to the characters. in Erfworld you not only can't fight Fate (except with Carnymancy) but also trying to fight it would cause you and everyone around you more suffering, this is for example the reason of the fatalism of Wanda Firebaugh, in her early life she refused to believe she couldn't decide her own Fate and tried to rebel against the prophecy made on her, it didn't turn well and so she came to believe that the only way to avoid suffering is trying to fulfill your Fate as quick and straigh as possible.
+In Erfworld how much the Fate affect the life is an important part of the characterization and a source of drama to the characters.
+In Erfworld, fighting Fate is possible, especially with Carnymancy, but it is very difficult.
+Trying, and especially succeeding, results in Fate punishing you, causing you and everyone around you more suffering.
+This is for example the reason of the fatalism of Wanda Firebaugh.
+In her early life, she refused to believe she couldn't decide her own Fate and tried to rebel against the prophecy made on her.
+It didn't turn out well and so she came to believe that the only way to avoid suffering is trying to fulfill your Fate as quickly and directly as possible.

 In the Whateley Universe, Bladedancer seems to be stuck with this in her role as Handmaid of the Tao.
 The most glaring example to date may be the incident where she was forced to kill an innocent man 'because the Tao required it'.
 Though the mentor telling her so wasn't necessarily helping her own case by afterwards revealing that she'd been flat-out lying about the actual reason why...

 This was also Iroh's reason for leading the siege of Ba Sing Se: he had a prophetic dream about conquering the city.
 Only after a siege of 600 days, the death of his son and three years of banishment, he understands he has to take it back from his own nation, rather than conquer Ba Sing Se for the Fire nation.